SteveBate/NVelopes/ReadMe.md

 ### Functionality

 A personal budgeting application needs to allow mistakes to be corrected.
-Unlike an actual bank account where the transactions are append-only, and any errors are made good via a new compensating transaction issued by the bank, this application allows transaction to be undone so the user can correct mistakes as they make entries into their budegting envelopes.
+Unlike an actual bank account where the transactions are append-only, and any errors are made good via a new compensating transaction issued by the bank, this application allows transactions to be undone so the user can correct mistakes as they make entries into their budegting envelopes.
 There is no limit to this **undo** functionality except for the fact that very first transaction i.e opening the account, cannot be undone.

 ### Schema Design